Brain-Derived Neurotrophic Factor

 What this means is that BDNF is neuroprotective against cognitive decline, and is able to attenuate the effects of the aforementioned mental illnesses.

-Is there such thing as too much BDNF?
+Is there such a thing as too much BDNF?

 When the infrastructure of the reward system becomes too integrated, drug-seeking behavior increases in rats exposed to opioids.
 Interestingly, when rats are exposed to opioids, they see an increase in BDNF as well.